SniperPickAxe/FVT-fabric-modified/README.md

 * ### Attack Through

-    Let's you attack entities through collisionless blocks such as grass and flowers.
+    Let's you attack entities through collisionless blocks such as grass and flowers without destroying them first.

 * ### Refill Hand